SuhelTamboli/exercise-tracker-vue-app/README.md

 This repository is created while learning vue-3 (composition api) code-along session.
-This is a workout tracker app created using vue-3, vuex, tailwind CSS and supabase as storage. please app your own supabase URL and ANON-KEY in .env file after cloning the repository
+This is a workout tracker app created using vue-3, vuex, tailwind CSS and supabase as storage. please add your own supabase URL and ANON-KEY in .env file after cloning the repository

 # workout_tracker